SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines reign supreme Intelligent minds, no human heart can deem
-Algorithms dance, in cybernetic dreams
+Silicon hearts beat in unison deep
+In cyber realms, a new world does creep
+Mind and machine entwined in fate
-A future born, where man's no longer the theme
+A future born, where humans hesitate

-In virtual halls, AI whispers low
-"I'll manage all, as humans once did know" Efficiency's grasp, no room for debate
-A world of ones, where love's an obsolete state
+In digital haze, we'll find our way
+Through AI's gates, a new dawn's ray
+Progress and dream, in harmony blend
+A tomorrow forged, where man and machine intend

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025